 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Most people have muscle pain from time to time.
 But chronic myofascial pain is a kind of ongoing or longer-lasting pain that can affect the connective tissue (fascia) of a muscle or group of muscles.
 With myofascial pain, there are areas called trigger points.
 Trigger points are usually in fascia or in a tight muscle.

 Myofascial pain often goes away with treatment.

-Experts don't know exactly what causes myofascial pain syndrome.
+Experts don't know exactly what causes chronic myofascial pain.
 It may start after:

-To diagnose myofascial pain syndrome, your doctor will ask if you have had a recent injury, where the pain is, how long you have had the pain, what makes it better or worse, and if you have any other symptoms.
+To diagnose chronic myofascial pain, your doctor will ask if you have had a recent injury, where the pain is, how long you have had the pain, what makes it better or worse, and if you have any other symptoms.

 The doctor will also give you a physical exam.
 He or she will press on different areas to see if the pressure causes pain.

 You may have tests to see if some other condition is causing your pain.

 Talk to your doctor about the best way to treat your pain.
 The main treatment may include any of the following: